inko-lang/inko/README.md

 # Inko

-**Inko** is a gradually-typed, safe, object-oriented programming languages for writing concurrent programs.
+**Inko** is a statically-typed, safe, object-oriented programming languages for writing concurrent programs.
 By using lightweight isolated processes, data race conditions can not occur.
 The syntax is easy to learn and remember, and thanks to its error handling model you will never have to worry about unexpected